 A few years ago we were selected as one of 24 households across Canada to participate in the IKEA Canada Sustainable Living Project.
 It was the perfect opportunity to challenge ourselves to see how far our efforts would take us in leading a more sustainable life.

 For us sustainable living means promoting good health through eating well, sleeping well, and generating less food, energy and water waste.
 It also means changing our mindset to engage in activities that are more environmentally friendly.
 However, getting there is a journey, not a sprint.
 I hope you’ll come along for the ride on Birdz of a Feather as we share our journey to sustainable living!

-We met with a team of Ikea experts that helped guide us in making our product selections.
+When we met with the team of Ikea experts, they helped guide us in making our product selections.
 Pictured below, with our basket of sustainable goodies, is our team leader, Jared, Christina (Public Relations) and Amanda (Videographer).

 As we were walking through the store making our selections, Amanda told us about a new product she was using to air dry her laundry – the MULIG drying rack.
 I’m so glad she did!
-We were looking for a way to air dry things such as knitted sweaters without getting those unsightly ‘hanger bumps’ on the shoulders.
+Because we dread those unsightly ‘hanger bumps’ on the shoulders, we were looking for a way to air dry things such as knitted sweaters.

 Since it happened to be a long weekend, Hubs took full advantage of assembling most of our IKEA items.
 The first thing we opened to try out over the weekend was the MULIG and it has exceeded our expectations, as you’ll see in an upcoming post.

 I had so many ideas swirling around my head to help us meet our goal that we can’t wait to share with you!
 Here are just two of the many things coming up on Birdz of a Feather: